wearecodets/phase-two/README.md

 * :pencil2:  **Homework Exercises** \
 Due before beginning of next class.
 You must code review on Thursday.
 We track this.

+* :octocat:  **Optional Resources** \
+Additional materials that can help boost understanding of concepts.

-* :dart:  **Practical Applications** \
+* :dart:  **Weekly Mini Projects ** \
 Answer challenges during the week.
 Together we will see how this week's concepts are used in the real-world.
 You will get a chance to ask questions about the examples.

-* :octocat:  **Optional Resources** \
-Additional materials that can help boost understanding of concepts.